mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 09.md

 - We head to the blacksmith and [[Cantimere]] explains that he followed Ismark with the promise of helping their people, and now feels trapped in a mad world under a mad world.
 Helwyn says that you can keep bitching about your situation or actually try to make a difference - bold tactic given we want him to sell his wares to us
 - Turns out that this guy is basically a mad scientist/arms manufacturer!
 He manages to reverse-engineer and build more 'ballettes' for Ravaria's gun, despite never having seen them before.
 He gives Arran a flamethrower leg, Martyn a brand-new (and possible beverage storage) ballista arm, and Helwyn some magic-fuelled leg casts with a random lightning burst just for shits and giggles
 - Having kitted ourselves out, we turn our attention to the setting sun and the dangers that lurk outside the village walls...
-# TL;DR
-- Ravaria breaks her contract with Mr Storyteller
-- Martyn explodes and almost kills all of us, leaving most of us mutated in some way
-- We find a village under attack by Strahd's undead, and agree to help defend the town for the next night
-- We go shopping at the crazy blacksmith

-^session-tldr